Informed Bayesian survival analysis: Simulation Study

 We designed a simulation study closely based on the example data set to evaluate the described methodology in real-life like settings while controlling for potential confounds and unknown factors specific to the example data set.
 The simulation code is available at \url{https://osf.io/ybw9v/}.

-We evaluated estimation and testing performance of Bayesian model-averaging and compared it to model selection over the parametric families with either Bayes factor or AIC/BIC implemented in the \texttt{flexsurv} \texttt{R} package.
-For the Bayesian approaches we used the historical data to specify prior distributions (as in the example, c.f., Table~\ref{tab:specified_models}).\footnote{Each Bayesian model was estimated with two chains, each run for 1000 burnin and 5000 sampling iterations.} We evaluated the performance of the methods in a fixed-n design and a sequential design.
+We evaluated estimation and testing performance of Bayesian model-averaging and compared it to model selection over the parametric families with either Bayes factor or AIC/BIC implemented in the \texttt{flexsurv} \texttt{R} package.\footnote{BIC model selection corresponds to Bayes factor model selection when a unit information prior is used \cite[e.g.,][]{held2014applied}.} For the Bayesian approaches we used the historical data to specify prior distributions (as in the example, c.f., Table~\ref{tab:specified_models}).\footnote{Each Bayesian model was estimated with two chains, each run for 1000 burnin and 5000 sampling iterations.} We evaluated the performance of the methods in a fixed-n design and a sequential design.
 To assess performance under realistic conditions, i.e., when the true data generating process is unknown and may not match any parametric family, we omitted the family used to simulate the data from the set of models used in the model selection/model-averaging analyses.
 For example, if the data were simulated from the exponential parametric family, the results for all methods were computed without considering the exponential parametric family models (see Supplementary Materials for more details and similar results when including all parametric families).